Covid-19 Delta outbreak: Campaign to hit target by Christmas within reach - but last push needed - NZ Herald

 New Zealand is projected to reach the symbolic 90 per cent vaccination milestone among eligible Kiwis by Christmas – the goal of a long-running Herald campaign.

-The Herald's vaccination tracker is already forecasting a double-dose rate of 90 per cent by Christmas Eve – and it's hoped the arrival of vaccination passes, eased restrictions and ongoing hard work by health workers will prove more than enough to get there.
+The Herald's vaccination tracker is already forecasting a double-dose rate of 90 per cent by Christmas Eve – and it's hoped ongoing hard work by health workers, and motivation from the arrival of vaccination passes and eased restrictions, will prove more than enough to get there.

 On Friday, health authorities confirmed that 90 per cent of the eligible population across Auckland is now fully vaccinated.